Coaching changes cause uncertainty as signing period arrives | Times Leader

 “The early signing period has definitely had an impact on that,” Wiltfong said.
 “You probably (otherwise) would have seen coaches still would have gotten to finish the season before they were let go Thanksgiving weekend.”

-Coaching changes hit programs that produced LSU, Oregon, Southern California, Notre Dame, Oklahoma, Miami and Florida.
+Coaching changes hit programs that produced seven of the top 12 classes in the last signing period, according to composite rankings of recruiting sites compiled by 247Sports: LSU, Oregon, Southern California, Notre Dame, Oklahoma, Miami and Florida.

 Those seven schools all filled their vacancies within the last two weeks, leaving prospects little time to decide whether to stick with commitments.
 Some have changed their minds.

-away from Oklahoma on Nov.
-28. a week later.
-In that brief time, in defensive linemen Gabriel Brownlow-Dindy (16th) and Derrick Moore (79th), running back Raleek Brown (33rd) and linebacker Kobie McKinzie (144th).
+USC hired Lincoln Riley away from Oklahoma on Nov.
+28. Oklahoma hired Brent Venables a week later.
+In that brief time, the Sooners’ 2022 recruiting class has lost four top-150 prospects in defensive linemen Gabriel Brownlow-Dindy (16th) and Derrick Moore (79th), running back Raleek Brown (33rd) and linebacker Kobie McKinzie (144th).
 Brownlow-Dindy is now committed to Texas A&M, Brown to USC and McKinzie to Texas.

 No wonder Venables spent part of his introductory news conference emphasizing the need to secure the rest of that class.